ABRIC-ONG/gerador-certificado-premio-abric/README.md

-# certificate-generator
+# ABRIC's Certificate Generator
-A web application for generating certificate batches to awarded participants of science fairs in Brazil.
+This is an application for generating certificate batches to awarded participants of science fairs in Brazil.

+If you want to know more about us: https://abric.ong.br